 But what is a mortgage-backed security?
 In the most basic terms, a mortgage-backed security is a type of investment that's secured by home loans.

 When you take out a loan to buy a home, the lender provides you with money to make the purchase in exchange for your promise to repay the loan plus interest.
 This promise, along with the terms for repayment, is contained in the promissory note.
 As part of the transaction, you'll also pledge the home as collateral for the loan.
 The mortgage (or deed of trust) is the document that contains this pledge.

 In a process called "securitization," multiple loans, including both the promissory note and the mortgage or deed of trust, with similar characteristics are pooled, often held in a trust, and then sold in the secondary market.
 The purchaser (or "investor") gets the right to receive a portion of the future income stream that comes from the borrowers' payments on the mortgage loans.

 The key parties in the securitization process are:

-A pooling and servicing agreement is the main contract that governs the relationship between these parties and controls what can and can't be done with a securitized trust.
+A "pooling and servicing agreement" (PSA) is the main contract that governs the relationship between the parties in the securitization process and controls what can and can't be done with a securitized trust.
 The PSA lays out the rights and obligations of specific parties over a pool (group) of securitized mortgage loans.

 Individual mortgages, on the other hand, are often difficult for investors to understand and price.
 And, when investing in mortgage-backed securities, an investor is insulated from the risk of an individual mortgage default.

-A foreclosure attorney can also explain different options that might be available to prevent a foreclosure and can tell you if you have any defenses to the foreclosure, like the foreclosing party doesn't have standing.
+A foreclosure attorney can also explain different options that might be available to prevent a foreclosure and can tell you if you have any defenses to the foreclosure, such as the foreclosing party doesn't have standing.